shift-happens-benchmark/icml-2022/docs/source/index.rst

 Important Deadlines
 -------------------

-- Submission Deadline: mid-end May, 2022 (final date TBA)
+You can find all deadlines as well as the submission page also directly `on OpenReview <https://openreview.net/group?id=ICML.cc/2022/Workshop/Shift_Happens>`__.

+- `Abstract Deadline <https://openreview.net/group?id=ICML.cc/2022/Workshop/Shift_Happens>`__: May 27, 2022 (previously: May 17)

+    - Register all short abstracts/intention to submit on OpenReview.
+We need this information to plan the review.

+- `Submission Deadline for all extended abstracts and full submissions <https://openreview.net/group?id=ICML.cc/2022/Workshop/Shift_Happens>`__: June 3, 2022 (previously: May 27)
+- `Special submission Deadline <https://openreview.net/group?id=ICML.cc/2022/Workshop/Shift_Happens>`__  for all authors of the `Neurips Datasets & Benchmarks Track submissions <https://neurips.cc/Conferences/2022/CallForDatasetsBenchmarks#:~:text=Abstract%20submission%20deadline%3A%20Monday%2C%20June,2022%2001%3A00%20PM%20PDT.>`__: June 9, 2022
-- Reviews Posted: June 3, 2022
+- Reviews Posted: June 13, 2022
-- Acceptance Notification: June 6, 2022
+- Acceptance Notification: June 13, 2022
 - Camera and Dataset Ready: July 1, 2022
-- ICML 2022 Workshop Dates: July 22
+- ICML 2022 Workshop dates: July 22

 Please note that it is **not required** to post the final dataset by the submission deadline since we are interested in new ideas for feasible datasets.
 It is sufficient to start working on final dataset collections after the acceptance notification until the camera ready deadline.